ToadWalker37/startup/README.md

 - Calls to third party endpoints - Vehicle data is populated with a fetch call to an API from the US Department of Transportation
 - Backend service endpoints - The list of all vehicle objects is stored on the backend, with endpoints for the frontend to grab vehicle data as needed
 - Frontend calls service endpoints - I did this using the fetch function.
 GET and POST requests to create, delete, and display listings

+## DB/Login deliverable

+For this deliverable I associate the votes with the logged in user.
+I stored the votes in the database.

+- MongoDB Atlas database created - done!
+- Stores data in MongoDB - done!
+- User registration - Creates a new account in the database.
+- Existing user authentication - You can sign in with an existing account.
+- Use MongoDB to store credentials - Stores both user credentials and posted vehicles.
+- Restricts functionality - You cannot view listings in the Browse page until you have logged in.
+This is restricted on the backend.
+Unauthorized users are shown the page as if there are no listings.

+## WebSocket deliverable

+For this deliverable I used webSocket to create a sense of community among veicle browsers by displayig user agents on the frontend in realtime.

+- Backend listens for WebSocket connection - done!
+- Frontend makes WebSocket connection - done!
+- Data sent over WebSocket connection - done!
+- WebSocket data displayed - User agents are displayed of fellow vehicle browsers who started browsing after you started browsing.